bridgetb98/Alios-Reawakened/1 The Embrace/Golemancy.md

 Golemancy is the magic linked to [[Knowledge]] and [[Memory]].

+# Magic

 ## Abilities

 Golemancy binds a [[Spirits|spirit]] to a mechanical or materialistic body.
 The closer the body is to an [[Elves|elven]] one, the longer the spirit remains bound.

 When creating a [[Golem]], it is given a single command.
 It tries to fulfil this command to the best of its abilities.
-Once the command has been fulfilled, the [[Golem]] goes into an inactive state where the creation [[Glyphs|glyph]] is exposed.
+Once the command has been fulfilled, the [[Golem]] goes into an inactive state where the creation [[Glyphs|Glyph]] is exposed.

 ## Limits